 2013.

 The high-tech Korean “Training Day” gets brutal when the recruits have to face superior crime forces.
-A remake of “Eye in the Sky” is bringing more fans of Korean crime-thriller at this time.
-The film balances the special effects with storytelling, character depiction, and performances with all the action sequences elements of a good combo.
-This “cops and thieves” kind of movie always finds fans' love all over the world.
+A remake of “Eye in the Sky” is bringing more fans of Korean crime thrillers.
+The film balances special effects with storytelling, character development, and performances, and all the action sequences are part of a good combo.
+This “cops and thieves” kind of movie always finds fans’ love all over the World.

 16. Death for Sale